thelastpickle/stress-operator/documentation/casskop.md

 *default:* N/A

 ## cassandraClusterTemplate
-`spec.cassandraConfig.cassandraClusterTemplate` describes a `CassandraCluster` that will be created prior to creating and running the `TLPStress` instance.
+`spec.cassandraConfig.cassandraClusterTemplate` describes a `CassandraCluster` that will be created prior to creating and running the `Stress` instance.

-The tlp-stress operator will not deploy the underlying job for the `TLPStress` instance until the `CassandraCluster` is fully initialized and ready.
+The stress-operator will not deploy the underlying job for the `Stress` instance until the `CassandraCluster` is fully initialized and ready.

 Check out the [CassKop docs](https://github.com/Orange-OpenSource/cassandra-k8s-operator/blob/master/documentation/description.md) for a thorough description of how to configure a `CassandraCluster` object.